Banging Toolbox

 Acacia

-It doesn’t take too well with getting wet, however, so consider treating first if you plan on leaving it outside indefinitely.
+We have seen that the environmentally friendly wood doesn’t take too well with getting wet without protection, so consider treating with a exterior stain first if you plan on leaving any of the wood exposed outside to help aviod warping or cracking.

 Teak

-Teak is all about durability.
-Teak’s mineral and oil-rich wood give off a strong and premium vibe.
-Its natural resistance to weathering and wear and innate beauty make it a perfect choice for making outdoor furniture – rain or shine.
+The natural resistance to weathering and wear is part of the innate beauty making a perfect choice for making outdoor furniture with – rain or shine.

 As an outdoor furniture